AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 ## Usage

-Here is an example of calling the main routine in "run_detection.py" to run the full pipeline.
+Here is an example of running the full soma detection pipeline.

 ```python
 from aind_exaspim_soma_detection.pipeline import run_pipeline